fare/asdf/README.md

 it orchestrates the compilation and dependency management, handles some of the portability issues, dynamically finds and loads code, and offers some portable system access library.
-Except everything is different in Common Lisp, and ultimately much simpler, though it does require acquiring some basic concepts.
+Except everything is different in Common Lisp, and ultimately much simpler overall, though it does require acquiring some basic concepts that do not exactly match those of the C and Unix world.
 Importantly, ASDF builds all software in the current Lisp image, as opposed to building software into separate processes.